Aliases for PRKAA2 Gene

 - 5-AMP-Activated Protein Kinase, Catalytic Alpha-2 Chain 3

 External Ids for PRKAA2 Gene

 The protein encoded by this gene is a catalytic subunit of the AMP-activated protein kinase (AMPK).
 AMPK is a heterotrimer consisting of an alpha catalytic subunit, and non-catalytic beta and gamma subunits.
 AMPK is an important energy-sensing enzyme that monitors cellular energy status.
 In response to cellular metabolic stresses, AMPK is activated, and thus phosphorylates and inactivates acetyl-CoA carboxylase (ACC) and beta-hydroxy beta-methylglutaryl-CoA reductase (HMGCR), key enzymes involved in regulating de novo biosynthesis of fatty acid and cholesterol.
 Studies of the mouse counterpart suggest that this catalytic subunit may control whole-body insulin sensitivity and is necessary for maintaining myocardial energy homeostasis during ischemia. [provided by RefSeq, Jul 2008]

 GeneCards Summary for PRKAA2 Gene

 PRKAA2 (Protein Kinase AMP-Activated Catalytic Subunit Alpha 2) is a Protein Coding gene.
 Diseases associated with PRKAA2 include wolff-parkinson-white syndrome and aromatase deficiency.
-Among its related pathways are Gene Expression and Signaling by GPCR.
+Among its related pathways are Adipocytokine signaling pathway and AMPK signaling pathway.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is LOC102724428.